 The District of Columbia enforces some of the nation’s most stringent benchmarking rules.
-Starting in 2025, these requirements will extend to nearly every building with a gross floor area of 10,000 square feet or more.
-If you own or manage a building between 10,000...
+Starting in 2026, these requirements will extend to nearly every building with a gross floor area of 10,000 square feet or more.
+Please note this was originally planned to start...

 If you own or manage a building in Washington, D.C., you may have come across various notices from the Department of Energy & Environment (DOEE).
 These notices serve as official communication regarding Benchmarking and Building Energy Performance Standards (BEPS)...